 Resources

 This page contains links to sites external to musicpsychology.co.uk, which may be of interest to my readers.
 I take no responsibility for the quality or reliability of any of the information contained in these sites.
-Neither should any opinions expressed therein be considered to be those of either myself or my employer.
+Neither should any opinions expressed therein be considered to be mine.
+All the sites were checked by me at the time of posting but I am not responsible for any changes made and/or maintenance of the site.

 MAILING LISTS